 There are two beats upper and lower which are rotated on odd and even days, there are four rods per beat which are let on the basis that you buy a named day for the whole salmon season.

-All fish caught have to be returned (EA byelaw)
+All fish caught have to be returned (EA byelaw).

-The summer fishing can be very productive in low water with runs of very large fish early in June entering the river
+The summer fishing can be very productive in low water with runs of very large fish early in June entering the river along with sea trout.

 The grilse run starts around late July followed by the autumn run in August and September which can be exceptional.

 The brown trout and grayling fishing is excellent along with very good sea trout fishing in the summer.